NayonSG/Tumba-de-Karth-Anos/README.md

 This is a simple project I developed and coded using VSC, in order to improve in coding and build a Portfolio.

-Special thanks to Raphael Fernandes (@raphaelfp) for beta testing this code.
+Special thanks to Raphael Fernandes (@raphaelfp) and Vinícius Kodama (@k0dama) for beta testing this code.